Samsung Galaxy S21 Ultra review: Strong overall package without major weaknesses

 Haptics, design and processing

-The ultra smartphones from Samsung have been characterized by their enormous dimensions right from the start and were very difficult to use with one hand.
-It's the same with the Galaxy S21 Ultra.
+Samsung's ultra smartphones have always been characterized by their enormous dimensions and were very difficult to operate with one hand.
+This is also the case with the Galaxy S21 Ultra.
 The smartphone measures an impressive 165,1 x 75,6 x 8,9 mm and weighs 227 grams, making it 5 grams heavier than its predecessor.
-Despite the slight weight difference, the S21 Ultra somehow feels a little lighter and more balanced.
+Despite the slight difference in weight, the S21 Ultra somehow feels a little lighter and, above all, more balanced.
 With the S20 Ultra, I constantly have the feeling that the device would fall out of my hand due to the top-heavy weight distribution.
-Samsung has finally eliminated this criticism of the predecessor, which of course does not mean that the S21 Ultra is a lightweight smartphone.
+Samsung has finally eliminated this criticism of the predecessor, which of course does not mean that the S21 Ultra is a light smartphone.
 I would advise everyone to hold the device in their hands before buying it.
 If you like big, heavy and thick smartphones, then you will get your money's worth here.
-Personally, it would be a bit too much for me and I often had Prodifficult to use the device with one hand.
+Personally, it would be a bit too much for me and I often had problems operating the device well with one hand.

 Next, let's take a closer look at the frame.
 This consists of metal with a high-gloss finish and is therefore extremely susceptible to fingerprints and scratches.
 While the left side of the frame is kept completely blank, the South Korean manufacturer has installed the buttons for louder and quieter on the right side.
 The on / off button is located directly below it.
 Despite the huge form factor, all keys are still easy to reach.
 The USB-C port, a microphone and one of two speakers are located on the bottom.
 The second was integrated into the earpiece.
 Of course, we'll take a closer look at the quality of the speakers later.
 Samsung then installs two more microphones on the top.